 Install home security cameras

 Consider where they are going to be placed, such as the front and back doors, side gate, garage door and so on.
 Check for any obstructions and reposition the camera so it is in full view of anyone approaching.
-Having the camera completely visible further adds as a deterrent to thieves.
+Having the camera completely visible adds as a further deterrent to thieves.

 Hide all exterior wirings

 It can be a simple task to do.
-Having the wires hidden, means thieves don’t have the opportunity to cut off your power supply or wiring to your alarms or cameras.
+Having all wires hidden, means thieves don’t have the opportunity to cut off your power supply or wiring to your alarms or cameras.
 It also means that they can't have the upper hand and catch you completely off guard.

 In some cases, this can be a simple DIY job, but for more complex situations, it is always best to call the experts.